jbudzien-lanl/finite_diff_heat_eqn/Docs/Developerguide/developerguide_feature.rst

       #.
 Update documentation in code
       #.
 Edit code

  #.
-Update the userguide, programming guide, and theory guide as necessary.
+Update the User Guide, Programming Guide, and Theory Guide as necessary.